 We made the journey into the city bright and early as Triennial was a FREE exhibition and has been extremely popular.
 We arrived right on opening time and seamlessly dashed through most of the exhibition, only having to queue right at the very end for Yayoi Kusama’s Flower Obsession – the most instagrammable part of the exhibition that drew in the most viewers.
 What was most fascinating about Flower Obsession, is that you actually receive a flower to place anywhere in the room, so the art installation has grown daily since it first began.
 We went towards the end of the season and the room was decorated from floor to ceiling with flowers.

-Triennial showcased the work of over 100 different artists and designers, and what I loved most was the eclectic nature of the exhibits, from film to painting, sculpture, music, fashion design, drawings, and performance.
-It really felt like a wild adventure as you zigzagged through three levels of galleries seeking out the weird and wonderful Triennial exhibits – some of which were fused with the permanent collection, giving new meaning to the more classic pieces.
+Triennial surveys the world of art and design, across cultures, scales, geographies and perspectives, showcasing the work of over 100 different artists and designers.
+I loved the eclectic nature of the exhibits – film, painting, sculpture, music, fashion design, drawings, and performance.
+It felt like a wild adventure as you zigzagged through three levels of galleries seeking out weird and wonderful Triennial exhibits that were fused with the permanent collection, also providing a new perspective of the classic pieces.